Last Updated on February 8, 2022 by Editorial Team

-Imagine loosing your directional abilities for a day.
+Imagine losing your directional abilities for a day.
 Reaching destination will be near to impossible if you keep on messing left or right.
-Of-course, Google Maps have really made our lives easy.
-But still, you’ll be having a very hard time relating delta distance between point A and B on GPS vs real life.
+Of course, Google Maps have really made our lives easy.
+But still, you’ll be having a very hard time relating delta distance between points A and B on GPS vs real life.
 ‘Directional Dyslexia’ is what they call to describe directional difficulty in dyslexic individuals.
 So, What’s the reason behind most dyslexics lacking directional abilities?
 What day-to-day problems they face due to it, and Most importantly, how to manage it?

 Note that Dyslexia is a neurobiological disorder which means the issue is in the brain.
 Multiple studies conducted throughout the decades confirm the structural differences in the brains of people with and without reading disabilities that are responsible for the symptoms of dyslexia.

-Left hemisphere of our brain is generally responsible for speech, visual memory, spatial awareness, language processing, and reading.
-There are four major lobe associated with these functions ; Frontal Lobe, Parietal Lobe, Occipital Lobe and Temporal Lobe.
+The left hemisphere of our brain is generally responsible for speech, visual memory, spatial awareness, language processing, and reading.
+There are four major lobes associated with these functions; Frontal Lobe, Parietal Lobe, Occipital Lobe, and Temporal Lobe.
 Spatial awareness and navigation are primarily associated with the Hippocampus situated directly underneath the Temporal Lobes.
-Occipital and Parietal also plays their role in order for our navigational skills such as, sense of directions (Left, Right, East, West) , to work properly.
+Occipital and Parietal also play their role in order for our navigational skills such as a sense of directions (Left, Right, East, West), to work properly.

-Visual cortex in Occipital Lobe gives necessary visual info, whereas the parietal lobe provides the other sensory information such as touch and body movement.
+The visual cortex in Occipital Lobe gives necessary visual info, whereas the parietal lobe provides the other sensory information such as touch and body movement.
 Furthermore, our brain is made up of two types of material: gray matter (responsible for processing Information) and white matter (responsible for transferring information).
-A MRI scan of a dyslexic brain done in a research suggests people with dyslexia have less gray matter activity in the left part of the brain than non-dyslexic individuals.
-The observation is one of the prime factors responsible for weak spatial awareness, spatial memory and visual perceptual skills required while understanding directions.
+An MRI scan of a dyslexic brain done in research suggests people with dyslexia have less gray matter activity in the left part of the brain than non-dyslexic individuals.
+The observation is one of the prime factors responsible for weak spatial awareness, spatial memory, and visual perceptual skills required while understanding directions.